voyagersearch/quickstart-java/README.md

     ant

-To point to any voyager install, set the `voyager.app` system property:
+To point to any Voyager install, set the `voyager.app` system property:

     ant -Dvoyager.app=d:\voyager\server_1.9\app